 The Chairman of the Audit Committee (or in the absence of an Audit Committee, the Chairman of the Board of Directors) shall review and investigate or cause to be investigated each submission by Company employees of Accounting Concerns that suggests any violation of Company policies, violation of any federal or state laws or regulations or any questionable accounting or auditing practice or matter.
 The Chairman of the Audit Committee (or in the absence of an Audit Committee, the Chairman of the Board of Directors) may utilize the services of the Company's outside legal counsel in any such investigations.
-In the event the Chairman of the Audit Committee (or in the absence of an Audit Committee, the Chairman of the Board of Directors) shall determine that any Accounting Concern is of sufficient veracity and significance so as to mandate any action by the Company, the Chairman of the Audit Committee (or in the absence of an Audit Committee, the Chairman of the Board of Directors) shall report the Accounting Concern to the Audit Committee and, if necessary, to the Company's Board of Directors with a recommendation as to specific action to be taken.
+In the event the Chairman of the Audit Committee (or in the absence of an Audit Committee, the Chairman of the Audit Committee (or in the absence of an Audit Committee, the Chairman of the Board of Directors) shall report the Accounting Concern to the Audit Committee (or in the absence of an Audit Committee, the Chairman of the Board of Directors) shall report the Accounting Concern to the Audit Committee and, if necessary, to the Company's Board of Directors with a recommendation as to specific action to be taken.
 In extreme cases where an Accounting Concern has been reported that involves a violation or potential violation of federal or state laws or regulations and the Chairman of the Audit Committee (or in the absence of an Audit Committee, the Chairman of the Board of Directors) has determined that such report is accurate or that sufficient evidence exists to create a significant concern as to whether such violation has occurred or will occur, the Chairman of the Audit Committee (or in the absence of an Audit Committee, the Chairman of the Board of Directors) may report such Accounting Concern to the appropriate government authority.